 Mens Rolex Watches

 Back in the day, splitting Rolex’s extensive collection into convenient ‘his & hers’ categories was a simple process.
-The majority of the brand’s output was very much focused on men’s Rolex watches with the occasional model being taken away, shrunk to a more feminine size, renamed the ‘Lady Something or Other’ and offered for sale to a female audience.
+The majority of the brand’s output was very much focused on Rolex watches for men with the occasional model being taken away, shrunk to a more feminine size, renamed the ‘Lady Something or Other’ and offered for sale to a female audience.

 Over time, however, the tastes of both sexes have veered towards ever larger watches.
 So, while pieces such as the Lady Datejust still exist, a 28mm version of the iconic stalwart, and the Lady Yacht-Master has only recently been retired, many of the models that started life generations ago as strictly men’s watches have now crossed over and have a true unisex appeal.